Introduction

 Home Assitant integration

 Integration with Home Assistant is available, so automations can be created that respond to the state of the app in real time.
-Settings are available for the discovery topic (usually homeassistant
+Settings are available for the discovery topic (usually homeassistant), and the device ID.

 Face recognition settings